Kevan-Muthomi/PhaseThreeProject/README.md

 Develop a machine learning model to predict customer churn for SyriaTel.

 ### Specific Objectives
- -Identify patterns and relationships within customer data that are indicative of churn.
+  1. Identify patterns and relationships within customer data that are indicative of churn.
- -Identify patterns and relationships within customer data that are indicative of churn.
+  2. Identify patterns and relationships within customer data that are indicative of churn.
- -Select the best performing model and interpret its results to understand key factors influencing churn.
+  3. Select the best performing model and interpret its results to understand key factors influencing churn.

 ## Notebook Structure
 - Data Wrangling